 You mentioned the Minister for Africa.
 She has travelled pretty relentlessly since her appointment, getting around the continent of Africa.
 I think that has been hugely impactful and valuable.

 Lord Boateng: With this frequent turnover and wide range of responsibilities, inevitably there is a greater and proper degree of reliance on senior civil servants.
-I have been fortunate in that I have been both a Minister at every level, from PUS to Cabinet, and a civil servant, indeed in your department.
-So one thing that undoubtedly concerns me about the merger, and I do not think I am alone in this, is that you have different terms and conditions for people who have been brought in from different departments.
+I have been fortunate in that I have been both a Minister at every level, from Permanent Under Secretary to Cabinet, and a civil servant, indeed in your department.
+So one thing that undoubtedly concerns me about the merger, and I do not think I am alone in this, is that you have different terms and conditions for people who have been brought in from different Departments.

 To my certain knowledge, that is potentially extremely demoralising when you are in post, when you know what you have to do and what you have to manage, and someone gets a different set of terms and conditions from you.
 Just how many people are in this position?
 What progress has been made in bringing them all on to the same terms and conditions, preferably ones that are not less favourable than the ones they are currently on, and how are you integrating the IT systems?
 Unless they are also integrated, this is not really a recipe for an impactful and efficient operation, is it?

 Sir Philip Barton: I should have mentioned, Chair, when you asked me about challenges, that alignment of terms and conditions is definitely one of the challenges.
 I will let Juliet set out where we have got to, but I will make one point before that.
-Of course, the unhappiness in our missions overseas was there before the merger, because people from different departments posted on to the platform of the FCO—as was—would talk to colleagues and find out they were on different terms and conditions.
+Of course, the unhappiness in our missions overseas was there before the merger, because people from different Departments posted on to the platform of the FCO—as was—would talk to colleagues and find out they were on different terms and conditions.
 The merger is actually an opportunity to fix that.
 Juliet, do you want to set out where we are?

 Juliet Chua: As you say, clearly this is an area of high priority to our staff.
 Both organisations had different terms and conditions that had been built up over a number of years, reflecting two different business models.
 We are working through how we bring those two together.
 It is a complex task.
 There are over 200 different allowances, arrangements and conditions to work through.
-We have put in place an aligned single pay scale for our CBS staff at the 32 posts where DfID and FCO were most closely located.
+We have put in place an aligned single pay scale for our CBS staff at the 32 posts where DFID and FCO were most closely located.
 This year we will put in place a single pay scale for our delegated grades and a single scale for SCS staff.

 The Chair: Sorry, for the record, could you explain what those initials stand for?
 There is FCDO language and there is normal language.